Subscriber segmentation — what it is and what it’s for?

 Analyze the shopping path

 We hear a lot about how the shopping path of modern consumers no longer resembles a traditional funnel.
-It's an endless loop with needs, buying process, use process, and re-buying process, etc.
+It's an endless loop with needs, the buying process, the use process, and re-buying process, etc.

 No matter how complex your customers' paths are, in segmentation try to take into account not only the interests of the consumer but also at what stage of the shopping cycle they currently are.